hellocodeco/old-exist-api-docs/source/index.md

 This endpoint allows services to update attribute data for the authenticated user.
 Data is stored on a single day granularity, so each update contains `name`, `date`, and `value`.
 Make sure the date is local to the user — though you do not have to worry about timezones directly, if you are using your local time instead of the user's local time, you may be a day ahead or behind!

 Valid values are described by the attribute's `value_type` and `value_type_description` fields.
 However, values are only validated broadly by type and so care must be taken to send correct data.
-For example, `mood` is of type `integer` so any integer value would be accepted, but *actual* valid values are only within 1-5.
+Do not rely on Exist to validate your values beyond enforcing the correct type.

 Check value types for each attribute in [list of supported attributes](#list-of-attributes).